JakeOJeff/luminzier/README.md

 Type in a number between 0 - 1 and press 'space' to go the next box.
 After all three boxes are filled, press 'Enter' to set the value.

+## Extra Notes

+- Changes in 'rx' or 'ry' may not be seen until both of them are edited as they work together.

 <div align="center">
   <a href="https://shipwrecked.hackclub.com/?t=ghrm" target="_blank">